Loading... Please wait...

 The area around Shap was extensively settled in Neolithic times, and there are several stone circles, and other standing stones nearby.
 Shap itself was built on the site of a 2 mile long Neolithic stone avenue which had at its mid point a 400m diameter stone circle which is very close to the holiday cottage.
 You can read more about the standing stones and stone circles of Shap here

 Modern day Shap is situated on the very edge of the Lake District National Park and its a short walk from the cottage to the river which runs along the eastern edge of the park.
-This is a great place for a picnic and children can spend many hours playing on the stepping stones over the river.
+This is a great place for a picnic and children can spend many hours playing on the stepping stones over the river and fishing with the nets and buckets provided at the cottage.
+We even supply some large towels for when they fall in the river!!

 Open Air Heated Swimming Pool

-The biggest attraction for kids in the village is the open air swimming pool which is the highest in England and open from mid May to the end of August.
+The open air swimming pool which is the highest in England and open from mid May to the end of August - this is within walking distance of the cottage and we supply towels to be used at the pool.

-Shap Abbey is about half a mile west of the village.
-It stands in a picturesque setting by the River Lowther, with nothing nearby to interrupt the beauty of the lonely and unfrequented site.
+Shap Abbey is a 2 mile walk following the river from the cottage standing in a picturesque setting by the River Lowther, with nothing nearby to interrupt the beauty of the lonely and unfrequented site.
 It was built in 1199, the last Abbey to be founded in England, and the last to be dissolved by Henry VIII in 1540.

 Nearby is the medieval Keld Chapel, owned by the National Trust, and one of their more remote religious sites.